iTchTheRightSpot/abbey/README.md

    - Users can **follow** and **unfollow** each other.
    - If **both users follow each other**, they automatically become **friends**.
    - If **user1 unfollows user2**, **user2 is no longer considered a friend** of user1.
+   - A user can retrieve a list of all their friends, people they are following, or their followers.

 ## Pre-requisite